-The Visual Arts Fund is a new grant program established by Midway Contemporary Art with generous support from The Andy Warhol Foundation for the Visual Arts.
+The Visual Arts Fund is a grant program established by Midway Contemporary Art with generous support from The Andy Warhol Foundation for the Visual Arts.
 Minneapolis-St.Paul is the eleventh metro area included in Warhol’s Regional Regranting program, which is aimed at promoting vibrant artistic activity in cities across the United States.

-Information regarding the 2017 application cycle will be available online soon, as well as a schedule for information sessions that will be held before the application deadline.
+An application checklist is available at www.midwayart.org/vaf along with dates and locations for eight information sessions being held around the Twin Cities metro region.
 We encourage potential applicants to attend one of these sessions to learn more about the Visual Arts Fund and to better understand the application process.

 John Rasmussen, Director